meetzamers/meetzam/docs/git-reference.md

 When ever you have made some progress with your new feature, such as fixed a bug, or finished writing a piece of working code, you should commit this change to you local repository's stage.

-If your change involved new files that you created, you need to on stage these new files.
-You can do that by typing `git add <file_1> <file_2> ... <file_n>`.
-Or you can type `git commit --all` to on stage all new files.

 If your change involved new files that you created, you need to on **STAGE** these new files.
 You can do that by typing `git add <file_1> <file_2> ... <file_n>`.
 Or you can type `git commit --all` to on **STAGE** all new files.

 ###### 4. Push your changes to remote branch.